 Honing also enhances the hydrodynamic and strength characteristics of pipes.
 A smoother internal surface improves fluid flow, which is especially important in pipelines that transport water, crude oil, or other process fluids.
 In addition, the process helps eliminate residual stresses and surface irregularities, resulting in stronger, more durable pipes that can withstand demanding operating conditions.

 For these reasons, pipe honing is an integral part of producing components that require precision and durability.
 It improves geometry, surface roughness, and strength characteristics, directly contributing to longer service life and greater reliability of pipelines and equipment in the oil and gas sector.
-To achieve the best results, proper use of honing oil is essential, as it ensures effective lubrication, cooling, and extended tool life during the honing process.
+Proper fluid selection — such as the use of EASYCUT Honing Oil — ensures optimal cooling, lubrication, and tool protection throughout the process.

 Pipe honing is a precision finishing process applied to the inner surface of a pipe using a specialized tool called a hone.
 The result is a smooth, uniform surface that meets a specified roughness and dimensional tolerance, improving sealing and reducing friction.